133rd Ave NE Grid Road Extension & Roundabout

 Unlocking the Eastrail Corridor

-This roundabout and tunnel project is the first phase of Woodinville’s broader Eastrail Corridor initiative—a 1.7-mile multi-use trail and linear park connecting Woodinville to the regional Eastrail system.
-When complete, the corridor will:
+The roundabout and tunnel project is the first phase of Woodinville’s broader Eastrail Corridor initiative, a 1.7-mile multi-use trail connecting Woodinville to the regional Eastrail system.
+This roundabout project resolves a critical access and infrastructure challenge, unlocking the corridor and enabling future phases of the Eastrail vision.

 Scroll to the bottom of this page and click the Project Updates tab for the latest updates.